-Additionally, given the intervention of the SBS in Financiera TFC, as of June 30, 2021, the mortgage MIVIVIENDA loan portfolio disbursed by said institution has been provisioned for sub-borrower risk by applying the SBS tables within the COFIDE Trust.
+Additionally, given the intervention of the SBS in Financiera TFC, as of September 30, 2021, the mortgage MIVIVIENDA loan portfolio disbursed by said institution has been provisioned for sub-borrower risk by applying the SBS tables within the COFIDE Trust.

-As a result of the Pandemic, as of June 30, 2021, rescheduling of COFIDE Trust loans has been recorded, which are provisioned according to the methodology in force with the balances reported at that cut-off.
+As a result of the pandemic, as of September 30, 2021, rescheduling of receivables from the COFIDE Trust has been recorded, which are provisioned in accordance with the methodology in force with the balances reported at that cut-off.

-As a result of the inspection visit of the SBS for the period 2020, as of March 31, 2021, additional provisions for S/.
-4.5 MM, associated with the application of the permanence criterion in the loans classified as "Loss" for more than 24 months of the loans observed in the inspection visit, such additional provision was recognized in January 2021 and corresponds to the 25% that was pending at year-end 2020 to complete 100% of the impact observed by the SBS.
+As a result of the inspection visit of the SBS for the period 2020, as of September 30, 2021, additional provisions have been constituted with respect to June 30, 2021 for S/.
+4.9 MM, associated with the application of the permanence criterion in loans classified as "Loss" for more than 24 months, corresponding to the application of 35% of the observation.